Gaining a Clearer Picture of Phenology and Snow Depth Dynamics with NEON Phenocam Data

 In a collaboration with the PhenoCam Network, NEON now streams phenocam image data to the Phenocam Gallery - including tower top images and ground level images.

 PhenoCam is one of the largest cooperative, open access networks in the world of phenocam data.
 Phenocam both archives and distributes imagery and derived data products from digital cameras deployed at research sites across North America and around the world.
 Data are available via the Phenocam Gallery, a robust and open access database that provides image data of canopy phenology.
 You can also search and access the data via the NEON Data Portal.
 Phenocam image data from NEON field sites are hosted on the Phenocam Gallery in addition to similar datasets from other phenocam sites across the country allowing users to easily search and work with NEON’s data and other phenology image data.

 Collecting NEON phenology images

-Phenology images (NEON.DOM.SITE.DP1.00033): RGB and IR images of the plant canopy taken from an automated camera on the tower top of NEON flux towers.
+Phenology images (NEON.DP1.00033): RGB and IR images of the plant canopy taken from an automated camera on the tower top of NEON flux towers.
 Towers rise above the plant canopy at each terrestrial field site to allow sensors to collect a full profile of atmospheric conditions.
 The height of the tower also provides a perfect view of the surrounding plant canopy.